 John was small physically, but had a large personality and radiated a huge amount of energy.
 He had a deep sense of humor, and took charge of many of the events we staged as a group.
 He appeared a happy-go-lucky type, didn't seem to let any of life's difficulties get the best of him.
 Like most of us he had little interest in school and after a short stint with the Ironworkers, at which he developed a back problem resulting in surgery and the fusing of some vertebrae, he studied to be a chef and found work in a good local restaurant.
 After high school we all partied pretty hard, every night if we could.
 Most every time you saw John he had a beer in his hand.
 It didn't matter what time of the day.
 His was the saddest story.
 His alcoholism finally drove him to suicide in 1993, devastating his parents and sisters, who had recently lost their other eldest son/sibling, Rob, to Muscular Dystrophy, I believe.
 I remember John fondly, especially on the occasion of our backpacking trip to Montana to visit Gary Kiester who had moved out to the wilderness to become a Mountain Man.
 I still think of him often.
 He was a good friend to all of us.

 I'm a little confused about Carin as I'm sure I never got the whole story about her.
 She was Gary Kiester's one big love in life after high school.
-They dated on occasion and Gary had a tortured on and off relationship with her, as you will read in his letters.
+They dated on occasion and Gary had a tortured on and off relationship with her.
 But I thought she was married, indeed she did have a son, Dustin and there was another guy in her life that I thought lived in her house.
 But those were strange times.
 I spent little time in her presence.
 You know how it is; when you really care for a girl you don't really want to share her with your friends, you want to spend time alone.
 That's how Gary was with Carin.
 But she was a very attractive, sweet, though sometimes wild girl; but everyone liked her.

 Bo's parents were hard working and very nice folks.
 His mother was a very sweet, slight woman, who had her hands full with a house-full of strong-willed sons, and husband.
 Mr. McCahill was a tough, truck driving man, but genuinely liked his son's friends, though he may not have known the extent of all of our activities.
 He was a no-nonsense guy and could be stern one minute and full of humor the next.
 I liked him and I think he enjoyed some verbal sparing with us.
 At least as I remember it.
 They liked me probably because Bo and I were such close friends.
 I wasn't Bo's closest friend, but I think that Bo knew how alone I was in high school and made me feel so comfortable that I considered him my best friend.
 After a short time out of high school he stopped dating Barb Lezotte and fell in love with Paula Leyten and they eventually married.
 With his dating I started becoming closer friends with Gary.
 I wasn't too surprised by the Christmas card the McCahill's sent to me in Germany.
 They were good people.